Tell us about yourself and your career background.

 How did you discover PAGCG?

-I discovered the Philadelphia Area Great Careers Groups(PAGCG) by happenstance and didn’t even know that an organization such as this existed.
+I discovered the Philadelphia Area Great Careers Network(PAGCG) by happenstance and didn’t even know that an organization such as this existed.
 I heard about PAGCG from two people: a recruiter and a friend at my gym.
 When they both raved about how helpful the chapter meetings were, I knew I had to check it out.

 How did PAGCG help you in your job search?